moyano83/Designing-Data-Intensive-Applications/README.md

 rest of the leader replicas to write the data, but this adds lag.

 ##### Conflict avoidance
-If the application can ensure that all writes for a particular record go through the same leader, then con‐ flicts cannot occur.
+If the application can ensure that all writes for a particular record go through the same leader, then conflicts cannot occur.
 Sometimes you might want to change the designated leader for a record, so conflict avoidance breaks down, and you have to deal with the possibility of concurrent writes on different leaders.